 Current Price: $239

 These are Avalon’s best quality binoculars yet offer excellent value for money.
-The Avalon 10×42 PRO HD Binoculars are available for $239, which puts them in the low to mid range when it comes to pricing.
-Considering that they are manufactured with the best optical features they are a very good choice in terms of both price and quality.
+The Avalon 10×42 PRO HD Binoculars are available for $239, which puts them in the low to mid-range when it comes to pricing.
+Considering that they are manufactured with the best optical features, they are a very good choice regarding both price and quality.

-These binoculars have all the great features to maximise your safari experience including a higher 10x magnification yet wide field of view, good weight (550g), fully multicoated lenses.
-They are 100% waterproof and fog proof so can endure rain or humidity.
+These binoculars have all the great features to maximise your safari experience including a higher 10x magnification, wide field of view, good weight (550g) and fully multicoated lenses.
+They are 100% waterproof and fog-proof so can endure rain or humidity.
 Long eye relief for use with or without glasses on.
 Their non-slip rubber armouring provides a secure and comfortable grip, as well as added shock-resistance.